-At unsignalized Tee intersections with center turn lanes, the marked crosswalk is located to the left of the intersecting street and the turn lane is converted to a pedestrian crossing island.
+Unsignalized Tee Intersection with Turn Lane Guidelines Fig. 5.7R.
+Description with center turn lanes, the marked crosswalk is located to the left of the intersecting street and the turn lane is converted to a pedestrian crossing island.
 The crossing island should be located such that it requires left turns from the intersecting street to have a fairly tight turning radius, therefore reducing their travel speed.